mariojgt/castle/README.md

     }
 ```

-3: At this point the authenticator is enabled again that user, now you need to protect the middlewhere here is a example
+3: At this point the authenticator is enabled against that user, now you need to protect the middlewhere here is a example

 ```php
 // Auth Route Example